 C. The proposal will include an outline of a synthesizing project and will give a rationale for the length and substance of this project.
 The synthesizing project will be the student's independent integration of knowledge gained or gathered.
 Normally, two of the four allowable independent study courses will be devoted to it.
 Students are advised to take special care in presenting this portion of their proposal.

 D. The proposal will represent an agreement in writing between the student, the primary sponsor, and any other sponsor(s).

 Letters written by the sponsors in support of the student-designed major should include:

-A. If the proposal is to be modified, it must be reviewed again by the sponsors and the Curriculum Implementation Committee.
+A. If the proposal is to be modified for any reason, such as a course not being offered, the change must be reviewed and approved again by the sponsors and the Curriculum Implementation Committee.

 B. The primary sponsor shall fulfill a strong consultative role.
 His/Her responsibilities will include:

 For more information, contact Julie Bedard, Associate Registrar.